WingofaGriffin/WingofaGriffin/README.md

 # Griffin; @WingofaGriffin
-Hi, I'm Griffin, currently a Solutions Engineer at Datadog, based in San Francisco.
+Hi, I'm Griffin, currently a Developer Advocate at Dolby working on dolby.io, based in San Francisco.

 ## What I'm passionate about
 🥑 Developer Relations, and the dev community as a whole.